Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 >
 > This is a beta version and subject to change without notice.
 Pricing, terms, conditions and availability may change in the final version.

-Publishing an Iris App SDK will allow you to offer the app to customers to download and use.
+Submitting an Iris App SDK will allow you to offer the app to customers to download and use.